Undergraduate Intern of the Year

 First place for the Graduate Student Intern of the Year has been awarded to Timothy Bussey for his internship with the Education Department at the Columbus Museum.
 “The goal of my internship was to utilize pieces from the museum’s permanent collection and temporary exhibitions to create self-contained curriculum packets” says Bussey.
 “This internship has directly impacted my current teaching practice and has expanded my career options in numerous ways as well.
 With my new-found experience from the Columbus Museum, I have to say that I am even more ecstatic about entering the job marketing in the coming year.”

-The CCD awarded one honorable mention for Graduate Student Intern of the Year; Abdelrahman Hosny Ibrahim, a Computer Science graduate student for his work with the Center for Quantitative Medicine at UConn Health.
+The Center for Career Development awarded one honorable mention for Graduate Student Intern of the Year; Abdelrahman Hosny Ibrahim, a Computer Science graduate student for his work with the Center for Quantitative Medicine at UConn Health.

 Employer of the Year